 Laura Dolp - Website

 Laura Dolp teaches undergraduate history and a diverse range of graduate seminar special topics.
 Her interdisciplinary research explores the historical agency of music as a site of human transformation: including music and spirituality, the interrelation of music and social spaces, mapping and musical practices, and the poetics of the natural world.
-Currently she is working on a monograph that examines the historical relationship between cartography and the musical score, Maps and Music: Stories of the Cartographic Score, and is contributor and editor of a book-length collection (in process) on the reception of Arvo Pärt’s music, entitled White Light: Arvo Pärt and the American Experience.
-Dr. Dolp is also co-author for a recent collection of essays on Pärt (Cambridge University Press, 2012) and her research is featured in 19th-Century Music, the Journal of Musicological Research, Naturlaut and Muzyka.
+Currently she is working on two book projects; one that examines the historical relationship between cartography and the musical score, Maps and Music: Stories of the Cartographic Score, and another that considers the creative use and reception of the music of the Estonian composer Arvo Pärt, entitled Arvo Pärt and Visual Culture.
+She has edited Arvo Pärt's White Light: Media, Culture, Politics (Cambridge University Press, 2017) and is co-contributor to Cambridge Companion to Arvo Pärt (Cambridge University Press, 2012), Artistic Citizenship: Artistry, Social Responsibility, and Ethical Praxis (Oxford University Press, 2016) and The Oxford Companion to Music and Medievalism (Oxford University Press, 2018).
+Her research also appears in 19th-Century Music, the Journal of Musicological Research and altrelettere.
 She holds a Ph.D. in Historical Musicology from Columbia University.

 Professor of Music